securipy/macedonia-devices/README.md

 * Copy files into Macedonia API

 That's it!
-Now go use the api.
+Now go use the module.